oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Services/translate-service.md

   - Services
 order: 11
 next:
-  text: User & Business API
+  text: View architectures
-  link: /en/DevManual/Reference/StandardModule/user-business-API.md
+  link: /en/DevManual/Reference/UserInterface/ViewArchitectures/README.md
 ---
 In Oinone Kunlun, a "translation" module is built - in.
 Combined with the front - end "buried point" translation function, it can realize the translation function for any language.
 This article will introduce the use of the "translation" function and its implementation details.